 On the IAL front, we will once again be running our Diploma courses: one in Intellectual Property and Collections in June and another in Law and Collections Management in October.
 Check back here for specific dates and further details.
 Both courses will run in London.
 These have proven very popular in the past, with one 2019 participant stating, ‘I absolutely loved this course.
 My only regret is that it is not longer!’
 If you would like to express your interest in either course, please email email@example.com

 Our first Study Forum of the year will take place on 22 February in York, held in the splendid surroundings of the King’s Manor, near York Minster.
 Booking is available through our event page (see above link), which has further information about speakers and topics.
 Also in February, we are happy to be partnering with the New York City Bar’s Art Law Committee to offer an evening seminar in Manhattan called ‘Legal Issues with International Art Exhibitions’.
 This will take place on 27 February at 6 pm at the headquarters of the New York City Bar in midtown Manhattan at 42 West 44th Street.
-More information will shortly be made available here, but places can already be booked through the above link (the cost is $15 to attend, though Members of the Committee can attend for free).
+More information is available through the above link (the cost is $15 to attend, though Members of the Committee can attend for free).
 We hope to see many of our American friends there!

 For those in Canada, we will be running a copyright workshop in Montreal on 15 April, in conjunction with the national conference of the Canadian Museums Association (CMA).
 There is a fee involved of $275 (or $175 if already attending the conference), but one does not need to be a member of the CMA to register.
 The course will provide an introduction to copyright law for collections managers.